 Springdale is a larger medium-sized city located in the state of Arkansas.
 With a population of 81,125 people and ten constituent neighborhoods, Springdale is the fourth largest community in Arkansas.

 Springdale real estate is some of the most expensive in Arkansas, although Springdale house values don't compare to the most expensive real estate in the U.S.

-Springdale is a blue-collar town, with 37.49% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Springdale is generally considered to be a blue-collar town.
+37.49% of the Springdale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Springdale is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Springdale who work in office and administrative support (9.96%), management occupations (9.00%), and sales jobs (8.85%).

 In terms of college education, Springdale is nearly on par with the US average for all cities of 21.84%: 20.32% of adults 25 and older in Springdale have a bachelor's degree or advanced degree.